ultralightbeam/project-2_CNNs-on-traffic-signs/writeup_template.md

 ![alt text][im1] ![alt text][im2] ![alt text][im3]
 ![alt text][im4] ![alt text][im5]

+We conjecture that our model would classify these five images robustly, as they avoid the known hard classification scenarios, where the images may be taken at night, through haze/fog, or even partially occluded by other objects (e.g. tall cars, birds).

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).